← All insights

 Entering a New Market as a Technical Consulting Firm: A GTM Playbook

 What is the strategy for entering a new vertical as a consulting firm?
 Entering a new vertical as a consulting firm requires a go-to-market strategy that acknowledges your existing reputation does not transfer.
-The strategy must focus on securing an anchor client, translating existing technical capabilities into the new vertical’s specific language, and building a targeted account-based marketing (ABM) system to engineer demand from zero.
+The strategy must focus on translating your existing technical capabilities into the new vertical’s language, securing an anchor client to generate proof, and building a targeted account-based marketing system to engineer demand from zero.
+Broad marketing will fail.
+Patience and precision will succeed.

 You have spent a decade building a reputation in your primary market.
 When you speak, buyers listen.
 Your referral engine hums.